Division of Allied Health Sciences

 Bachelor of Science in Health Science

-The primary goal of the degree is to provide students the basic, technical and applied aspects of health science.
+The primary goal of the degree is to provide students the basic, technical and applied aspects of health sciences.
 Another goal is to help students apply this knowledge to a variety of career opportunities.
-A baccalaureate degree in Health Science will enable students to gain knowledge of problem solving skills relevant to health related professions, medicine and interrelated fields of health and wellness care.
+A baccalaureate degree in Health Sciences will enable students to gain knowledge of problem solving skills relevant to health related professions, medicine and interrelated fields of health and wellness care.